Skip to content

 Christopher (CJ) Calabrese, PhD, MPH, CHES is an Assistant Professor in the Department of Communication at Clemson University.
 His research examines the communication effects and processes in which online technologies influence health behaviors.
 Utilizing both classic and emerging theoretical perspectives in health communication, CJ focuses on developing online network and social media interventions to promote preventive health behaviors and reduce health disparities.
 His research interests broadly center around new media, misinformation, social networks, and online technologies, with topics focusing on HIV prevention, gene editing, vaccination, harm reduction, and COVID-19.
 Dr. Calabrese recently developed an online network intervention employed through a mobile app to increase the adoption of HIV pre-exposure prophylaxis (PrEP) among young gay and bisexual men.
 The mobile application includes several features including a feed that pushes out theoretically driven messages to address beliefs and barriers related to PrEP use, an interactive chat function that leverages social support from small, private online groups, and a locator widget where users can identify where to find PrEP in their local area.
 Dr. Calabrese is currently pursuing grant funding to scale up and develop culturally tailored interventions to address health disparities among racial, ethnic, gender and sexual minority groups.
 He is excited for the opportunity to foster collaborative partnerships with Clemson University and its health system partners.

-Visit Dr. Calabrese's Department Profile.
+Visit Dr. Calabrese's Faculty Profile.

 How their research is transforming health care